EconPol Europe’s Annual Conference 2018

 International Trade and Protectionism

 The impact of international trade and protectionism on the European economy was examined at EconPol Europe’s annual conference on the 19 and 20 November, with a keynote speech by Maria Martin-Prat (Director, Directorate General for Trade, European Commission).
 Video of the speech is available here.

-A plenary session on new protectionism and its costs included Simon J. Evenett (University of St. Gallen), Gabriel Felbermayr (ifo Institute), Stefano Schiavo (University of Trento) and Hylke Vandenbussche (Katholieke Universiteit Leuven).
+On day two, a plenary session on new protectionism and its costs included Simon J. Evenett (University of St. Gallen), Gabriel Felbermayr (ifo Institute), Stefano Schiavo (University of Trento) and Hylke Vandenbussche (Katholieke Universiteit Leuven).

-Day two of the conference examined:
+Day two of the conference also examined:

 • productivity growth in Europe

 • the banking union and capital markets union

 • Europe and the risk of disintegration

 Over 150 policy makers, researchers and academics attended the conference, which also saw the launch of the EconPol policy brief, “Who is paying for the trade war with China?”.
 The paper achieved international interest, with coverage across the world – you can see a digest here.